vdegenne/node-cli-starter/readme.md

 ## Post-installation

 - Install the dependencies : `yarn install`
-- Replace all the uppercase placeholders in the `package.json` and rename the file under `./bin` to the same name of the placeholder `RENAME` in `package.json`.
+- Replace all the uppercase placeholders in the `package.json` and rename the file under `./bin/RENAME` to your app name.
+Change all the `RENAME` inside this file as well with the app name you've set for the file.
-- Also change the `RENAME` accordingly in the file you just renamed under `./bin`.

 - Change `tsconfig.json` to your needs.
 - Edit the sources under `./src`